kabavol/LMSMonitor/README.md

 This is a free developer account that facilitates upto 100 requests per hour.

-LMSmonitor is metered to only make 10 calls per hour.
+LMSmonitor is metered to only make 11 calls per hour.
+10 calls are made for current conditions and a single call hourly for 3 day forecast changes.

 Once you have an key you'll simply pass it to LMSMonitor, thus